CostaBru/knapsack/README.md

 ## New subset sum knapsack algorithm

-It is simpler than others, because we can terminate execution once we have found a solution equal to knapsack size.
-This work proposes several improvements to reduce collection growing speed.
+The proposed new subset sum knapsack algorithm is simpler than existing ones, as it can terminate execution once a solution equal to the knapsack size has been found.
+The algorithm includes several improvements aimed at reducing the speed of collection growth.

-In short, some new points and old points at some step, will not contribute to the optimal solution.
-The reason of it is the depth of execution tree and growing speed of the sum starting from current one.
+In particular, certain new points and old points at a given step may not contribute to the optimal solution.
+This is due to the depth of the execution tree and the growing speed of the sum starting from the current one.

-Let's denote ``partial sum``the number we get for some ``Ith`` element from maximum item to current item.

-If our new algorithm gets items given in non increasing order, then the highest and the first ``Nth`` partial sum is going to be equal ``Nth`` weight (dimension), for ``Nth + 1`` it is equal to ``[ S(N - 1) = S(N) +  Ith weight]`` and so on. of

-Increasing order items will reverse partial sums array, the input items and values.

-We apply pre-processing step to know about the input:
-- the flag indicating whether collection of items is in increasing or decreasing order,
-- given dimensions is super-increasing set or not,
-- are all values equal,
-- are values equal to first item dimension.
+To improve the algorithm, a pre-processing step is applied to determine the input characteristics such as whether the collection of items is in increasing or decreasing order, whether the given dimensions form a super-increasing set, whether all values are equal, and whether the values are equal to the first item dimension.

-If given collection is sorted order we also collect:
+If the given collection is sorted, additional flags for super-increasing items and partial sums for each item are also collected.
-- the flags for super-increasing items,
-- partial sums for each item.

-Taking into account order of given items, we can define three limitation factors for growing collection of ``w point`` set.
+Based on the order of the given items, three limitation factors are defined to restrict the growing collection of "w point" sets:

-- First one is ``NL``.
-It is equal to ``C - Ith partial sum``, where ``C`` is size of knapsack.
+The first factor, ``NL`` is equal to ``C - Ith partial sum``,  where ``C`` is the size of the knapsack.
-- If item is super-increasing to previous one we will define ``OL`` lower bound factor.
-It will be equal to ``NL + current item``.
+If an item is super-increasing compared to the previous one, a second factor, ``OL`` is defined as the lower bound factor, equal to ``NL + current item``.
-- Third factor is ``PS`` which is partial sum for that item.
-If ``PS >= C/2`` where C is size of knapsack, then this item itself can be skipped.
-We are interested in contribution of this item to existing sums.
+The third factor ``PS`` is the partial sum for that item.
+If ``PS >= C/2`` where ``C`` is the size of the knapsack, this item itself can be skipped as we are only interested in its contribution to existing sums.

-``OL`` is equal to ``NL`` if item is not super-increasing to previous one.
+``OL`` is equal to ``NL`` if the item is not super-increasing compared to the previous one.

-Considering items in non increasing order, we can observe for super-increasing case, the part of optimal solutions can be generated by ``w points`` that greater than ``OL``, in order to speed up the runtime we will skip those old points out of consideration.
+Considering items in non-increasing order, it can be observed that for super-increasing cases, the part of optimal solutions can be generated by ``w points`` that are greater than ``OL``.
+To speed up runtime, old points out of this consideration are skipped.

-``NL`` factor allows us omit new points without loss of optimality.
+The ``NL`` factor allows for the omission of new points without loss of optimality.

-Having those factors in mind, we will define a sliding window where optimal solution is exist.
-All points that are out of our window will not contribute to optimal solution.
+A sliding window is defined where the optimal solution exists and all points outside this window will not contribute to the optimal solution.

-We conclude remarking that, even if items is partially sorted those factor will work but it cannot guarantee the optimal solution for all inputs.
-Than more order have given items than more accurate the result we will archive.

-If items are non sorted then we cannot use ``NL``, ``OL``, and ``PS`` limitation factors to get exact optima.
-Only the distinct sums will work in that case and will give an exponential grow.
+It is important to note that, even if the items are partially sorted, these limitation factors will still work but may not guarantee the optimal solution for all inputs.
+The more ordered the given items, the more accurate the result will be.
+If the items are not sorted, the limitation factors ``NL``, ``OL``, and ``PS`` cannot be used to obtain an exact optima, and only distinct sums will work, resulting in an exponential growth.

-That optimization can be used in case of subset sum knapsack, equal values knapsack items, and when value is equal to a first dimension, no matter of knapsack dimension count.

-The main prerequisite is the increasing or decreasing order of items given.
+This optimization can be applied in cases of subset sum knapsack with equal value knapsack items and when the value is equal to the first dimension, regardless of the number of knapsack dimensions.
+The main prerequisite is that the items are given in increasing or decreasing order.

 ## 1-0 and N dimension knapsacks

-According to previous definition of ``w point``, we can make it store a vector of dimensions.
-Having that, we extend 1-0 knapsack to be ``N`` dimensional.

-Each new dimension added requires more memory for storing it in point list and in DP table map keys collection and more CPU operations to compare new dimension as well.
-The map key access becomes more expensive, according to hashing and comparing vectors requirement.

-The results below show that ``N`` dimension algorithm ``N`` times slower than single dimensional exact ``N`` times.
+The introduction of the concept of ``w points`` allows us to extend the traditional 1-0 knapsack problem to an N-dimensional space.
+Each added dimension increases the memory requirements for storing the point list and map keys, as well as the computational complexity for comparing new dimensions.
+As a result, the performance of the N-dimensional algorithm is ``N`` times slower than that of the single-dimensional algorithm.

-Once we get rid of integer indexes in the DP table, using a ``w point`` as key to access the profit value, and dimensions in DP map, we can use described algorithms for ``all positive rational numbers`` without converting knapsack constrains and item dimensions given to integers.
+In addition, by using ``w points`` as keys to access the profit values in the ``DP`` table, and by storing the dimensions in the ``DP`` map, the proposed algorithm can be applied to all positive rational numbers, without the need to convert the knapsack constraints and item dimensions to integers.
+This solves the knapsack problem for rational numbers, which is known to be ``NP-complete``. https://en.wikipedia.org/wiki/Knapsack_problem#cite_note-Wojtczak18-12

-Above solutions solve the knapsack problems which are strongly ``NP-complete`` if the weights and profits are given as rational numbers. https://en.wikipedia.org/wiki/Knapsack_problem#cite_note-Wojtczak18-12

 # The Nemhauser-Ullman algorithm

-The Nemhauser-Ullman algorithm [12] for the knapsack problem computes the Pareto curve and returns the best solution from the curve.
-Let's call that algorithm ``NU``.
+The ``Nemhauser-Ullman`` (``NU``) algorithm is a method for solving the knapsack problem that computes the ``Pareto curve``, which is a set of optimal solutions for the problem, and returns the best solution from the curve.
+The algorithm works by creating a list of Pareto points for subsets of items, where each point is a (weight, profit) pair.

-For ``i`` in ``[n]``, let ``Li`` be the list of all Pareto points over the solution set ``Si`` = ``2**i``, i.e., ``Si`` contains all subsets of the items ``1, . . . , i``.
-Recall that each Pareto point is a (weight, profit) pair.
-The points in Li are assumed to be listed in increasing order of their weights.
-Clearly, ``L1`` = ``[(0,0)``, ``(w1, p1)]``.
-The list ``Li+1`` can be computed from
-``Li`` as follows: Create a new ordered list ``L′`` by duplicating ``Li`` and adding ``(wi+1, pi+1)`` to each point.
-Now we merge the two lists into ``Li+1`` obeying the weight order of subsets.
-Finally, those solutions are removed from the list that are dominated by other solutions in the list.
-The list ``Li`` can be calculated from the list ``Li−1`` in time that is linear in the length of ``Li−1``.

-In case of profits are chosen according to the uniform distribution over [0,1] the run time complexity is O(n**4).
-Which was proven by Rene Beier1 and Berthold Vocking [14]
+The points are listed in increasing order of their weights.
+The algorithm then iteratively builds the list of Pareto points for the next subset of items by duplicating the previous list and adding the new item, then merging and removing dominated solutions.
+The time complexity of the algorithm is ``O(n^4)`` when profits are chosen according to a uniform distribution over ``[0,1]``, as proven by ``Rene Beier`` and ``Berthold Vocking`` [14].

-The strong side of ``NU`` algorithm is omitting points by the best profit found for less weight.
-This algorithm is exponential like the ``KB`` one if it cannot omit points.
-It appears when the profits are greater or equal than the weights.
-Which is known as good case of ``KB`` knapsack.
+One of the strengths of the ``NU`` algorithm is its ability to omit points that are dominated by other solutions, which can greatly reduce the complexity of the problem.
+However, if the profits are greater than or equal to the weights, the algorithm becomes exponential, similar to the traditional knapsack algorithm (``KB``).

-Our implementation was inspired by ``Darius Arnold``'s code written in python3 [13].
-We reduced run time complexity from ``(2 ** N)*((2 ** N) + 1)`` to be ``(2 ** N) * LogN``, space complexity from ``(2 ** (N + 1))`` to ``2 ** N``.
+Our implementation of the ``NU`` algorithm was inspired by ``Darius Arnold's`` code in ``Python 3`` [13].
+We were able to reduce the run time complexity from ``(2^N)*((2^N) + 1)`` to ``(2^N)*log(N)`` and the space complexity from ``(2^(N+1))`` to ``2^N`` by using a linked list to store only one index per point and using binary search for next maximum profit point look-up.

-Instead of collecting indexes of items in each point we store only one index per point and the source of particular point in linked list manner.
-While iterating points in increasing order of profits we can use binary search for next max profit point look up.
-We also applied the ``KB`` distinct sum optimization to reduce complexity in case of many duplicated points.
+Additionally, we applied the KB distinct sum optimization to further reduce complexity in cases where many duplicated points are present.

 # KB and NU analysis and comparison